 Overall, the Langshan chickens are lovely birds that are easy to handle.
 They are a mighty fine choice, even for beginners!

 Egg Laying of Langshan Chicken

-The Langshan hens are great egg-layers, and they could even lay during the cold winter months.
-They could give you around four large, brown eggs each week, which would total to more than 200 eggs each year!
+The Langshan hens are great egg-layers, and they’re known to continue laying even during the colder winter months, though at a potentially decreased rate.
+They could give you around four large, brown eggs each week, which would total more than 200 eggs each year!

 Health Issues and Care

-The Langshan chicken is a healthy and robust breed, and they could live for up to or more than eight years.
+The Langshan chicken is a healthy and robust breed, and it could live for up to or more than eight years.

 However, they do need some extra loving care.
 Since the Langshans have feathered legs, you need to keep an eye out for their shanks.
 It needs to be dry and clean to avoid having to deal with health complications.
 Furthermore, it is also ideal to routinely examine their legs since it is not easy to spot scaly leg mites on their shanks due to all the feathers.

 Other than the extra attention to their legs, there is not much to worry about.
 They are not especially susceptible to any other ailments or diseases and you only need to keep an eye out for the common health concerns all chickens face.